AnikethRai/Gemini_Explorer/README.md

   - Verify the configuration: Run the following command to verify your configuration: arduinoCopy code
     ``` gcloud config list ```
   (Optional) Install additional components: Depending on your needs, you may want to install additional components using the gcloud components install command.
-  You're now ready to use gcloud commands to interact with Google Cloud Platform services!
+  You're now ready to use Gcloud commands to interact with Google Cloud Platform services!
   ![task2](https://github.com/AnikethRai/Gemini_Explorer/assets/95706188/373d51c0-fa38-48b7-a827-ef44c158f45c)